salman458/znotes2/readme.md

 To be able to follow the logs of the application backend run the following command:

 `gcloud app logs tail -s default`

+In order to access admin page navigate to `http://hostName/admin/0/20`

+In order to add sponsor content go to  `http://hostName/sponsorContent/:sponsorId`
+    if you want to add new sponsor record enter 1 for `sponsorId` if not enter sponsorId that you had previously specified in the system.
+The sponsored content is being displayed after each 10 cards(frequency can be easily modified code-sight)